Fiddle Leaf Fig Leaf Drop — The Most Alarming Symptom Explained

 - 1

-Stop moving the plant.
-This is the single most important instruction.
-If the leaf drop is relocation-related, the drops will decrease and stop within 2–4 weeks if the plant is left in its new position and allowed to adapt.
+Stop moving the plant — this is the single most important instruction.
+If relocation is the trigger, the rate of dropping should decrease and stop within two to four weeks once the plant is left in its new position and allowed to adapt without further disturbance.

 - 2